paulgb/tiny_id/README.md

 collision after 800 codes.

 `tiny_id` uses a [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator)
-to generate codes which do not overlap while retaining only a small, constant-sized piece of state.
+to generate codes which do not collide while retaining only a small, constant-sized piece of state.
 For the same four-digit alphabetic code, `tiny_id` has a 0% chance of collision until all 456,976 possible codes have been generated.

 These codes are indended for use-cases where it's desirable to have short, human-readable